preet44/sigma---demo/README.md

 # sigma---demo
-This is a demo of GIt and Github
+This is a demo of GIt and Github.